starcraftman/plug-search/README.md

 # vim-plug-search

-Placeholder for an idea I had as a semi-official extension.
+Placeholder for an idea I had as a semi-official extension to vim-plug.
-Shouldn't take long to make.
-Based on a small snippet I remember seeing from junegunn.
+Based on a small snippet I remember seeing from junegunn completing from vim-awesome.
 I don't think it quite fits inside vim-plug given the db, so better as a plugin itself.
-I'd maintain my own because I don't think vim-awesome is terribly active.

 Things it should do:

 - [ ] Provide some basic search via description/tags (i.e. PlugSearch).
-- [ ] Maintain a curated db of plugins with useful information.
+- [x] Maintain a curated db of plugins with useful information.
 PRs welcome.
 - [ ] Provide completion for Plug lines from this db.
 Toggleable.
 - [x] Generate a tags.json db from main db for finding related plugins.
 - [ ] Provide some simple warnings of deprecations to users:
-  - [ ] Example, user using `sjl/ctrlp` (inactive) -> notify about `ctrlpvim/ctrlp` (active)
+  - [ ] Example, user using `kien/ctrlp.vim` (inactive) -> notify about `ctrlpvim/ctrlp.vim` (active)
   - [ ] Perhaps even detect when a plugin hasn't received a commit in x period and warn user?
 Might be annoying.

 ## Development